cowwoc/requirements.js/docs/Colored_Diff.md

 When comparing multi-line strings:

 * `Actual` and `Expected` are followed by a line number.
-* Lines that are identical (with the exception of the first and last line) are omitted.
+* Lines that are identical (except the first and last line) are omitted.

-For example:
+For example,

 ```text
 Actual   = "first\nsecond\nfoo\nforth\nfifth"